djsurt/product-tracker/README.md

 Build a wishlist of products, track their prices across the internet, and get alerted + redirected when the best deal appears.

-This is a learning project: the architecture is intentionally chosen to exercise core system-design concepts (async job queues, scheduling, caching, time-series data, event-driven notifications, reliability).
-See `~/.claude/plans/i-want-to-build-sequential-quail.md` for the full plan.

 ## Stack

 - **API:** FastAPI + SQLAlchemy 2.0 + Alembic